Don’t make work more difficult than it has to be. Work smart, not hard! You will thank me later.

-Keep meetings succinct
+2. Keep meetings succinct

-Do one thing at a time
+3. Do one thing at a time

 By slowing things down, you may not achieve productivity, but you can still achieve value.
 Psychologist Morten Hansen describes a similar concept in his book “Great at Work”.
 He says that preoccupation with our own objectives (or productivity, “getting things done”), often serves as an obstacle to advancing our agenda.

-Use technology to your advantage
+4. Use technology to your advantage